SkyBlueRW/SkyBlueRW.github.io/_posts/2024-11-29-bayesian-lucky-factor.md

 #

-## The Bayesian Approach on Lucky Factor!
+## The Bayesian Modeling of Alpha Signals!

 - [Introduction](#introduction)
 - [Reference](#ref)